xebadevs/Coinversion/scrum/06_sprint02.md

-# Sprint 01
+# Sprint 02

 ## Scrum Master

-- TK#0.04: Monitor the continue of the project. \
+- TK#0.04: Monitor the continue of the project.
 - TK#0.05: Help and guide with the major inconveniences.
+- TK#0.06: Choose a Hosting with support for PHP.

 ## Graphic Designer